The Journey to Myself. Part I

 “I would love to experience life as a volunteer and do, see and feel other things then I do in my day after day life with books, concepts, and power points presentations.
 I serve my clients well, and I love to see them growing.
 But I would love also to serve free of a business background.
 Moreover very important to me is, to learn to be open in the present moment without thinking, what I have to do next, without having to plan every next step of the way.
 I want to experience myself in a very simple way.
 And I dream, once coming to Hawaii to stay forever, so I wish to learn everything about Hawaii.”

 Thank you for joining me on my journey.
-The next part is coming soon.
+Click here to continue to read.

 Sending much Love and Light!